Impact of complex spatial population structure on early and long-term adaptation in rugged fitness landscapes: Results

 So far, we investigated early adaptation by focusing on the first fitness peak reached.
 However, the long-term properties of adaptation are also of interest, for instance if the environment remains constant for a long time.
-Let us investigate the steady-state probability that a population possesses each given genotype in the long-term.
-These steady-state distributions were studied in well-mixed populations in Ref.~\cite{sella2005}.
-How does spatial structure impact them?
+The steady-state probability that a population possesses each given genotype was studied in well-mixed populations in Ref.~\cite{sella2005}.
+How does spatial structure with demes on nodes of a graph impact these steady-state probabilities?

-We derive analytically the steady-state distribution of probabilities on a fitness landscape reached by a circulation, and by a star and a line in the limits $\alpha \rightarrow 0$ and $\alpha \rightarrow \infty$ in the rare migration regime.
-For this, we approximate the fixation probability within a deme by the Moran one for fixed deme size $C$, see Supplementary Material \cref{sec:effective_pop}.
-For all these spatial structures, we obtain a steady-state probability distribution that has the same form as that associated to a well-mixed population in the Moran model \cite{sella2005, servajean2023}.
+We derive analytically the steady-state probability of each genotype in the rare migration regime for circulations, and for stars and lines with extreme migration asymmetries.
+Derivations are presented in the Supplementary Material \cref{sec:effective_pop}.
+For all these spatial structures, we obtain a steady-state probability distribution that has the same form as that associated to a well-mixed population \cite{sella2005, servajean2023}.
 This motivates us to define a steady-state effective population size $N_e$ as the size of the well-mixed population that possesses the same steady-state distribution as the structured population considered.
 Our analytical results for these steady-state effective population sizes are given in \cref{table:effective_pop}.
 For circulations, the steady-state effective population size is close to the actual population size.
-For a star with a very small $\alpha$, as well as for a line with either a very small or very large $\alpha$, featuring strong suppression of selection, the effective population size is the size of a deme.
+For a star with a very small $\alpha$, as well as for a line with either a very small or very large $\alpha$, all featuring strong suppression of selection, the effective population size is the size of a deme.
 Conversely, when $\alpha$ is very large in the star, yielding amplification of selection, the effective population size is roughly twice the actual total population size.
+In the Supplementary Material, we compute numerical estimates of steady-state effective population sizes, which agree well with our analytical results for extreme migration asymmetries, and are intermediate for less extreme ones, see \cref{fig:Ne_vs_alpha}.